Termanology

-Daniel Carrillo (born October 8, 1982), better known by his stage name Termanology, is an American rapper and record producer.
+Daniel Domingo Carrillo (born October 8, 1982), better known by his stage name Termanology, is an American rapper and record producer.
 He first gained major attention with the 2006 single "Watch How It Go Down".
 A solo album, Politics as Usual, was released in 2008.
 He has made a number of collaborative albums, such as 1982 (released in 2010) and is known also for his prolific mixtape output.
 He is of Puerto Rican and French descent.

 Life and career

 In collaboration with the New Hampshire producer DC the MIDI Alien, Carrillo independently released the album Out the Gate in 2005.
 The single "This Is Hip Hop" attracted the attention of The Source, which featured the rapper in its much-coveted "Unsigned Hype" column.